ckiscxrsed/Mortal-Kombat-Armageddon-HD-Textures/README.md

 # Mortal Kombat Armageddon HD Texture Pack [PCSX2]

-## This is a HD Texture Pack created for use in MK: Armageddon [PS2] using AI Image Upscaling
+## This is a HD Texture Pack created using AI Image Upscaling, for use in MK: Armageddon [PS2]

   Note: This is still a Work-In-Progress and I will update it as I go, some textures are still missing though most are done.